singhvis29/Part-of-speech-tagging/README.md

 backtrack dict, this is the tag of the the second last word.
 The tags are traced back from the backtrack dict.
 This order is then reversed to obtain the sequence of tags for the given sentence.
-If in test a word does not appear for a given tag then it is replaced by a samll probability
+If in test a word does not appear for a given tag then it is replaced by a small probability.

 **MCMC(COMPLEX)**<br>
 For a given sentence a random sequence of tags is initialized, from this sequence